leptonai/leptonai/misc/tuna/tuna-user-guide.md

 ---
 # <span style="color:DeepSkyBlue"> Example Workflow
 ---
-Below is a user workflow example demonstrating how to upload a dataset, train a model, and run a deployment using Tuna commands.
-This example shows the sequence of actions taken to manage a machine learning model, from data upload to model deployment.
+Here's a streamlined example demonstrating how to upload a dataset, train a model, and deploy it using Tuna commands.
+This workflow guides you through the steps of managing a machine learning model, from data preparation to deployment.

 #### Step 1: Upload Data

-The user uploads a dataset (`sample.json`) from their local system to Tuna's data storage.
+Start by uploading a dataset (`sample.json`) from your local system to Tuna's data storage.

 ```bash
 lep tuna upload-data --file /path/to/your/data/sample.json --name sample.json